 The Company has set up an Investment Committee where the primary purpose is to determine what investments the Company should undertake within the investment policies parameters as determined from the Board, giving due consideration to the Company's funding requirements as these may vary from time to time.
-The Investment Committee is currently chaired by Publio Danny Rosso and includes Tom Anastasi Pace as a member.
-Anne Marie Tabone was a member of this Committee until her resignation on 5 November 2012 and shall be replaced in due course.
+The Investment Committee is currently chaired by Public Danny Rosso and includes Tom Anastasi Pace as a member.